 - JulEYE - Get your eyes tested this JulEYE.
 75% of vision loss is preventable or treatable if detected early enough, yet every 65 minutes an Australian loses part or all of their vision.

 - International Joke Day.
 The unofficial holiday encourages participants to share their funniest and side-splitting jokes with the world.

 - World UFO Day - seeks to get governments to fess up to the existence of UFOs.
 Many people believe that UFOs from outer space have already visited us, and a big, government cover-up is hiding the facts from the public.

 - NAIDOC Week - It is a time to celebrate Aboriginal and Torres Strait Islander cultures and an opportunity to recognise the contributions that Indigenous Australians make to our country and our society.

 - International Plastic Bag Free Day - To reduce the use of single-use plastic bags and move to sustainable and eco-friendly paper, jute and cloth bags.

-- Build A Scarecrow Day Build a Scarecrow Day is a unique and fun festival that is celebrated each year in the USA on the first Saturday in July.
+- Build A Scarecrow Day - is a unique and fun festival that is celebrated each year in the USA on the first Saturday in July.
 Scarecrows are special human-shaped figures that are created by farmers to scare the birds away from their crows.

-- World Chocolate day is celebrated on the 7 th of July every year.
-The day is marked to remember the great taste of the chocolate the subtle joys it adds to our lives.
-It is said even by the doctors that dark chocolates are beneficial more than fruits and veggies.
+- World Chocolate Day - is celebrated on the 7th of July every year.
+The day is marked to remember the great taste of the chocolate and the subtle joys it adds to our lives.
+It is said even by doctors that dark chocolates are beneficial more than fruits and veggies.

 - Malala Day - On this day we remember the millions of children worldwide (mostly girls) who do not go to school and reaffirm our commitment to defend the right to education for all children.